 a.
 Flush OS buffers:

 b.
-Create snapshot of the OS disk /dev/sda1 using AWS console or CLI
+Create snapshot of the OS disk using the cloud console or CLI.

 Make sure there are no other nodes that are in offline or re-syncing state.
 All disk groups must have zero offline disks and Resync = No: